Foundation Repair & Basement Waterproofing in Akron-Canton Metro Area

 For humidity, a dehumidifier is a must.
 Dehumidifiers take in the moisture in the air.
 Humid air is a lot warmer than dry air, so you’ll be making the air feel cooler and fresher with a dehumidifier.
 If you’re planning on finishing your Akron-Canton home’s basement and turning it into a nice resting area, you will definitely need to cool it down a bit.

-Akron-Canton Foundation Repair
+Foundation Repair in Akron-Canton, OH

 The Akron-Canton area has grainy soils and a high water table.
 This is a recipe for disaster on any property with a basement foundation, especially in the Akron-Canton area, which has very cold winters.
 The large amount of groundwater that surrounds the foundation causes various foundation problems.
 The majority of these issues can be fixed if proper foundation drainage solutions are implemented, but if not, repairs will have to be made.